Peter Penfold

 Penfold's next overseas posting was to Kampala, Uganda, as deputy high commissioner.
 There, he persuaded President Milton Obote to attend the queen's birthday party for the first time.
 Two months later, Obote was overthrown in a coup, after which Penfold led an evacuation of foreign citizens to Kenya.
 The high commission remained open, and Penfold was still present six months later when a second coup took place.

 In 1987, he again returned to the FCO, this time serving in the West Indian and Atlantic Department, and four years later, he was appointed Governor of the British Virgin Islands.
 The main issues of Penfold's tenure were the establishment of the territory as an offshore financial centre and the smuggling of drugs through its waters until the sudden death of the chief minister.
 Penfold resolved the subsequent constitutional crisis by appointing the deputy chief minister as an interim replacement.
 Penfold's term as governor expired in 1996, after which he spent a year as a drugs adviser to the Caribbean before being appointed High Commissioner to Sierra Leone in 1997.
 Six weeks into Penfold's term, President Ahmad Tejan Kabbah was overthrown in a military coup and Penfold organised an evacuation of foreign citizens.

 After a hotel housing the remaining foreign nationals was attacked, Penfold organised a further evacuation, which was conducted by an American warship.
 The ship transported the evacuees—including Penfold—to Conakry in neighbouring Guinea.
 While in Conakry, Penfold advised Kabbah on re-establishing his government in exile, and leased a disused restaurant for the government's headquarters.
 Kabbah was restored in February 1998, but the role of the private military company Sandline International in assisting Kabbah created controversy in the United Kingdom, as its services were alleged to violate an arms embargo on Sierra Leone.
 After an HM Customs investigation, a parliamentary inquiry, and a select committee investigation, Penfold was reprimanded but allowed to return to his post.

 Later in the year, violence began to intensify again in Sierra Leone, and Penfold was ordered to evacuate foreign nationals (the eight evacuation of his career and the second in Sierra Leone) over Christmas 1998.
 He requested an extension to his term as high commissioner, but the request was denied and he left Sierra Leone in April 2000.
 He spent the last year of his career working for the Department for International Development and retired in 2001.

-In retirement, Penfold has spoken on issues concerning Africa, particularly Sierra Leone, and has been critical of the FCO.
+In retirement, Penfold spoke on issues concerning Africa, particularly Sierra Leone, and was critical of the FCO.
 His support of Kabbah, and his role in returning him to power in 1998, earned Penfold folk hero status in Sierra Leone.